GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-utils.rst

     :color: info

-    You may want to review the section
-    :ref:`aside: the daedalus standard library` if you're not sure how to deal with the endianness.
+    You may want to review the section :ref:`tutorial/extended-ex-stdlib:The DaeDaLus Standard Library` if you're not sure how to deal with the endianness.

 .. dropdown:: Solution